amrit-das/custom_image_classifier_pytorch/README.md

-# Custom Training PyTorch
+# Custom Object Detection API PyTorch

-The above code can be used/modified for Custom Dataset training and creation of Model in PyTorch.
-The code is still in beta-testing.
-Open for pull requests.
+Creating machine learning models, for object detection remains a challenge till date.
+This API is an opensource famework built with the help of PyTorch Framework.
+The API can be used for training models based on custom datasets.
+Its a ready to deploy platform to provide custom image training sets as input to a ResNet18 based transfer learning approach.
+Contributions are most Welcome as this repository is still under building.
+We are trying to add more and more features and make the work versatile.

 # Usage
 For training, put the training data in Dataset/train and testing data in Dataset/val and run the following code